 As an enforcement agency, we may collect photographs of vehicles that have received a parking infringement for breaching the Road Safety Road Rules 2017.
 This is to document the offence and assist with any subsequent review or prosecution of an infringement.

 The images are stored in a secure system only accessible to staff who require access to process internal reviews/appeals and assist with customer enquiries.
 We have made our photos of infringements available online to help you determine what action to take to resolve your infringement.
-Information on how to appeal your parking infringement can be found here.
+Find out how to appeal your parking infringement.

 If you are having difficulty viewing photos of your parking infringement, please read below.